NomicFoundation/hardhat-vscode/client/README.md

 #### Compile project

-When working on a hardhat project, the command `Hardhat: Compile project` is available on the command palette.
+When working on a Hardhat project, the command `Hardhat: Compile project` is available on the command palette.
 This will trigger a `hardhat compile` run.

 ![Compile command](https://raw.githubusercontent.com/NomicFoundation/hardhat-vscode/main/docs/gifs/command-compile.gif "Compile command")